 Generally, prizes awarded are a function of ticket sales: higher ticket sales will result in greater prize expense, while lower sales will result in lower prize expense.
 The change in prize expense, however, is not always perfectly proportional to sales.
 Each individual game has a unique prize structure so as sales shift between the different games being offered, prize expenses can fluctuate more or less than would be expected based on the change in sales.
-In FY 2015-16, ticket sales across all games increased \$52.5 million, while prize expense increased \$30.1 million.
-In FY 2014-15, ticket sales increased \$5.8 million, while prize expense increased \$5.7 million.
+In FY 2016-17, ticket sales across all games decreased \$24.3 million, while prize expense decreased \$9.5 million.
+In FY 2015-16, ticket sales increased \$52.5 million, while prize expense increased \$30.1 million.
 Schedule 2, which follows the Notes to the Financial Statements, shows a multi-year summary of ticket sales and their related prize expenses.

 Since expenses for retailer commissions and incentives are a function of sales, they typically rise and fall with sales.
-In FY 2015-16, retailers were paid \$43.5 million in commissions and incentives, up \$3.9 million from the \$39.6 million paid in FY 2014-15.
-In FY 2013-14, retailer commissions and incentives were \$38.4 million.
+In FY 2016-17, retailers were paid \$41.3 million in commissions and incentives, down \$2.2 million from the \$43.5 million paid in FY 2015-16.
+In FY 2014-15, retailer commissions and incentives were \$39.6 million.

 The Wisconsin Lottery contracted with IGT Global Solutions Corporation (formerly known as GTECH Corporation) for an integrated gaming computer system and services (instant and lotto vendor services).
-In FY 2015-16, payments to IGT Global Solutions Corporation were \$14.5 million.
-In FY 2014-15, payments to GTECH Corporation were \$12.8 million.
 Initially, the Wisconsin Lottery paid GTECH Corporation 2.54 percent of total net ticket sales.
 In July 2009, the Wisconsin Lottery extended its contract with GTECH Corporation through June 2013.
 In consideration for that extension, GTECH Corporation reduced the cost of the contract by \$1.0 million per year.
 Therefore, beginning with FY 2009-10, the Wisconsin Lottery paid GTECH Corporation 2.54 percent of net sales, less \$1.0 million.
 In addition, GTECH Corporation provides, at no additional cost, a remote, hot-site backup of the system and a data feed which can be used for business analytics.
 The Wisconsin Lottery further extended its contract with GTECH Corporation through June 25, 2016.
 On October 1, 2015, GTECH Corporation changed its name to IGT Global Solutions Corporation.
-IGT Global Solutions Corporation will fulfill the remaining term of the current contract, which was subsequently extended to May 13, 2017.
-The payment terms for FY 2014-15 and FY 2015-16 were 2.54 percent of the total net sales, less \$1,750,000.
+IGT Global Solutions Corporation fulfilled the remaining term of the contract, which was subsequently extended to May 13, 2017.
+The payment terms through the end of this contract were 2.54 percent of the total net sales, less \$1,750,000.
+On February 16, 2016, the Wisconsin Lottery entered into a new contract with IGT Global Solutions Corporation for an integrated gaming computer system and services (instant and lottery vendor services) which was implemented on May 14, 2017.
+The initial terms of this contract will be for seven years from the operational start date.
+The new contract will require the Wisconsin Lottery to pay IGT Global Solutions Corporation 2.57 percent of weekly net sales.
+This new contract includes the lottery gaming system, instant scratch-off ticket printing, warehousing, distribution, and telemarketing services.
+In FY 2016-17, payments to IGT Global Solutions Corporation were \$13.9 million.
+In FY 2015-16, payments to IGT Global Solutions Corporation were \$14.5 million.